synergycp/scp-bm-pkg-rdns/README.md

 5. Configure the DNS Server's IP as the nameserver for your IP address announcements.

-### Does it support IPv6
+### Does it support IPv6?

-Currently, only the PowerDNS integration supports IPv6.
+Yes!
+Although currently, the BIND integration does not support IPv6.